Enter price + shipping

 Yes.
 The 6.5% transaction fee and the Offsite Ads fee both apply to the TOTAL order — item price + shipping charged + any gift wrap or personalization fee.
 So charging $5 shipping on a $30 item means Etsy calculates fees on $35, not $30.
 Don't exclude shipping from your fee math.

-Etsy Payments is the unified system that handles all payment methods (cards, Apple Pay, Google Pay, PayPal via Etsy, gift cards).
-For US sellers, the fee is 3% of the gross + $0.25 per order.
-UK sellers pay 4% + £0.20.
-Most EU countries pay 4% + €0.30.
-The fee includes credit card processing, customer service, and chargeback handling — there is no separate processor fee on top.
+Etsy Payments handles all payment methods (cards, Apple Pay, Google Pay, gift cards).
+US sellers: 3% + $0.25 per order.
+UK: 4% + £0.20.
+Most EU: 4% + €0.30.
+The fee covers card processing, customer service, and chargebacks — no separate processor on top.

 The 6.5% is just the transaction fee.
-Add 3% + $0.25 payment processing, $0.20 listing fee (more on multi-quantity), and you're typically at 11–13% effective on a single-unit sale before any ads.
-With Offsite Ads at 15%, that pushes to 26–28% effective.
-The "6.5% Etsy fee" framing in Etsy marketing is technically true but misleading on real economics.
+Add 3% + $0.25 processing, $0.20 listing fee (more on multi-unit), and you're at 11–13% effective before any ads.
+With Offsite Ads at 15%, that jumps to 26–28%.
+The "6.5% Etsy fee" framing is accurate but misleading on real economics.

 Keep exploring